|1. MANAGEMENT AND CONTROL |

 h) To qualify to play in a Semi-Final or Final Tie a player must have played in at least 3 competitive matches during the current season for the Club he/she represents.

 Aldershot Divisional FA Saturday Senior Invitation Challenge Cup: A Club may at its discretion and in accordance with the Laws of the Game, use 3 substitute players in any match in this Competition who may be selected from 5 players.
-In the event of extra time being played, a fourth substitute may be used, to be selected from the original 5 substitute players.
 A player who has been substituted may take no further part in the match.

 Other Aldershot Divisional FA Challenge Cup Competitions: A Club may at its discretion and in accordance with the Laws of the Game, use 5 substitute players in any match in this Competition who may be selected from 5 players.
 A player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.